BSB51319 Diploma of Work Health and Safety

 This course is also available by online delivery distance training.
 Check here for details.

-Diploma of Work Health and Safety (BSB51315) requires completion of 9 units of competency (5 core and 4 electives).
-BSB51315 has been packaged by CBD College to meet the packaging rules as follows:
+Diploma of Work Health and Safety (BSB51319) requires completion of 10 units of competency (5 core and 5 electives).
+BSB51319 has been packaged by CBD College to meet the packaging rules as follows:

 5 Core Units:

-You are only eligible to enrol into the CBD College Diploma of Work Health and Safety if you hold the core units of BSB41415 Certificate IV in Work Health and Safety:
+You are only eligible to enrol into the CBD College Diploma of Work Health and Safety if you hold the core units of BSB41419 Certificate IV in Work Health and Safety or equivalent competencies (ie predecessors of these units mapped as equivalent):

 An original of the academic transcript listing the abovementioned Certificate IV in Work Health and Safety core units will be required to be shown to trainers on Day 1 of the course.
 Once we take copies and have them certified, we will pass you back the original.